2023 information

 For Drivers

-Riders must have their own ride down from the summit.
-We will be setting up a rideshare page to facilitate participants connecting for rides.
-Although we will start a page to help participants connect with a driver, securing a ride down from the summit is solely the responsibility of the registered participant and not that of Tin Mountain Conservation Center or the Auto Road.
+Riders must find and arrange for a ride down from the summit.
+There is a rideshare page to help facilitate participants connecting with rides.
+Although, we can help riders connect with a driver, securing a ride down from the summit is solely the responsibility of the registered participant and not that of Tin Mountain Conservation Center or the Auto Road.

 Race information